How to Can Pickles, Step by Step

-Crunch, tang, garden freshness—that’s what you get when you know how to make homemade pickles.
+Crunch, tang, garden freshness—that’s what you get when you know how to can pickles.
 (Already popped open a can?
-Try these recipes reserved for pickle lovers.)
-Whether you’re canny at canning, prefer the ease of the refrigerator or don’t want to heat up the stove at all. we’ve rounded up the best methods for making those green goodies you’ll be sneaking downstairs to snack on.
-The Taste of Home Test Kitchen has rounded up their best behind-the-scenes tips.
+Try these recipes for pickle lovers.)
+Whether you’re canny at canning or consider yourself a beginner, we’ve rounded up our best tips for making delicious pickles you’ll be sneaking downstairs to snack on.
 Read through this guide, then get canning!

 Things to Know Before You Start Pickling